LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-renovation-email.md

-OrderNumber            | Order number ValidityStartDate      | Certificate validity start date ValidityStartTime      | Certificate validity start time
+OrderNumber            | Order number ValidityStartDate      | Certificate validity start date ValidityStartTime      | Certificate validity start time UnsubscribeLinkUrl     | Link to unsubscribe from renovation emails

 The following tags can be used to compose dynamic templates, that vary according to the application's theme and assets: